 BEST VEGAN RESTAURANTS IN SAN DIEGO

 My suggestions below are my pick of the options available.
 I was only in San Diego for five days and was unable to try everything!
 But these were the favourites from my time there, and I’d heartily recommend each one.

 I always use the Happy Cow app when travelling.
 I find it invaluable when it comes to looking for vegan/veggie places to eat.
 It costs a small amount to install, but is completely worth it.

 You can view all nearby vegan-friendly restaurants in a list or in map format with reviews too.
 This post isn't sponsored by Happy Cow at all, I just honestly find their app saves me time when travelling!

-Possibly my favourite of the vegan restaurants in San Diego, Café Gratitude is not only beautiful (think lots of light, airy booths and gorgeous floor tiles) but the food is incredible as well.
+Possibly my favourite vegan restaurant in San Diego, Café Gratitude is not only beautiful (think lots of light, airy booths and gorgeous floor tiles) but the food is incredible as well.